mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

     ![browsers-message](img/browsers-message.png)

 * **Design - Endpoint**
+    Now DevOps Console allows you to **create Endpoints with dots in the path**.

+* **Design - Endpoint**
-    With the new header and footer, Endpoint section has been aligned to CRUD, Microservices, Proxies and Cronjobs sections: the Delete button is now at the footer of the page.
+    With the new header and footer, Endpoint section has been aligned to CRUD, Microservices, Proxies and Cronjobs sections: the **Delete button is now at the footer of the page**.

     ![endpoint-header-footer](img/endpoint-header-footer.png)